-Zcash is an implementation of the Decentralized Anonymous Payment scheme Zerocash [BCGGMTV2014], with some security fixes and adjustments to terminology, functionality and performance.
+Zcash is an implementation of the Decentralized Anonymous Payment scheme Zerocash [BCGGMTV2014], with security fixes and improvements to performance and functionality.
 It bridges the existing transparent payment scheme used by Bitcoin [Nakamoto2008] with a shielded payment scheme secured by zero-knowledge succinct non-interactive arguments of knowledge (zk-SNARKs).

 Changes from the original Zerocash are explained in §7 'Differences from the Zerocash paper' on p.
-46, and highlighted in magenta throughout the document.
+47, and highlighted in magenta throughout the document.